andyclarke-okta/NewUserRegistration/README.md

 "hasOptedOutSolicit":"false"
 }
 ```
-Note: The POSTMAN collection ia also available from the repo
+Note: The POSTMAN collection is also available from the repo

 2. Hit the “Send” for the POSTMAN request.
 3. View Flow History and verify it completed successfully.